rrcobb/crafting-interpreters/README.md

 number of locals is fixed by the UINT8_COUNT in the array in the Compiler struct.
-But also, I think we're keeping a uint8 to index into that array? would have to bump up the sizes of all those, or something.
+But also, I think we're keeping a uint8 to index into that array? would have to bump up the sizes of all those, or something (e.g. replace the array with something else).

+### 23: Jumping Back and Forth